Efficient Reachability Analysis of Closed-Loop Systems with Neural Network Controllers: Related Work

 For closed-loop systems, reachability analysis is a standard component of safety verification.
 Modern methods include Hamilton-Jacobi Reachability methods~\cite{tomlin2000game,bansal2017hamilton}, SpaceEx~\cite{frehse2011spaceex}, Flow*~\cite{chen2013flow}, CORA~\cite{althoff2015introduction}, and C2E2~\cite{duggirala2015c2e2,fan2016automatic}, but these do not account for NN control policies.
 Orthogonal approaches that do not explicitly estimate the system's forward reachable set, but provide other notions of safety, include Lyapunov function search~\cite{papachristodoulou2002construction} and control barrier functions (CBFs)~\cite{ames2016control}.

 Recent reachability analysis approaches that do account for NN control policies face a tradeoff between computation time and conservatism. \cite{dutta2019reachability,huang2019reachnn,fan2020reachnn} use polynomial approximations of NNs to make the analysis tractable.
 Most works consider NNs with ReLU approximations, whereas \cite{ivanov2019verisig} considers sigmoidal activations. \cite{xiang2020reachable,yang2019efficient} introduce conservatism by assuming the NN controller could output its extreme values at every state.
 Most recently, \cite{hu2020reach} formulated the problem as a SDP, called Reach-SDP.
-This work builds on~\cite{hu2020reach} and makes it more scalable by re-formulating the SDP as a linear program, introduces sources of uncertainty in the closed-loop dynamics, and shows that performance improvements can be achieved by partitioning the input set.
+This work builds on both~\cite{xiang2020reachable,hu2020reach} and makes the latter more scalable by re-formulating the SDP as a linear program, introduces sources of uncertainty in the closed-loop dynamics, and shows further improvements by partitioning the input set.